 Regulates disease-checking microbes in the stomach

-Discover more about microbes, their role in the ecosystem and many other fascinating biological concepts by registering at BYJU’S.
+Discover more questions on microbes in human welfare class 12 and many other fascinating biological concepts by registering at BYJU’S.